fishyo/xExtension-TranslateDigest/README.md

   Automatically translate article titles to Chinese, English, Japanese, French, or German

 - **🤖 AI-Powered Summaries**
-  Integrated with DeepSeek and Qwen models to extract core content
+  Integrates DeepSeek, Qwen, and Gemini to summarize articles (crawled content may be incomplete, for quick overview only)

 - **⚙️ Flexible Feed Management**
   Granular control per feed - enable translation or summarization for specific feeds